 Tai Chi and Yoga are wonderful for older adults.
 They are both low-impact activities that focus on improving balance and core-strength, which can help reduce the risk of falling, as well as ease the symptoms of a variety of health condition.
-The movements can be adapted for people with different ability levels, or can even be done seated.
+The movements can be adapted for people with different ability levels, and can also be done seated.

-Unlike a traditional workout, Tai Chi and Yoga focus on precise movements that allow the body to slowly transition from one position to the next.
-Both coordinate the muscles, bones, heart and mind with the positive energy that surrounds the body.
-Benefits include improved balance, flexibility and general mobility, as well as increased muscle strength and a reduction in stress levels.
+Unlike a traditional workout, Tai Chi and Yoga focus on mindful movements that allow the body to slowly transition from one position to the next.
+Both classes help strengthen muscles, bones, heart and mind with the positive energy that surrounds the body.
+Benefits include improved balance, flexibility and general mobility, as well as a reduction in stress levels.
 The focus on breathing can boost both physical and mental wellbeing.

 What people say about our Tai Chi classes